osrf/gazebo_tutorials/guided_i/tutorial5.md

     gedit vel.cc
     ```

-1. Add thie following code.
+1. Add the following code.
 Comments in the code explain what is going on.

     ```
     #include <gazebo/gazebo_client.hh>